PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-08 11:30:13
+Last updated: 2024-04-08 11:30:47
-Random Quote: Clint: "Ted, your mother is a very, very erotic woman."Ted: "Please don't." - Ted Mosby
+Random Quote: Which meant for the first time in years, the world was wide open.
+Because kids, when a door closes... well, you know the rest. - Ted Mosby